mladenadamovic/fjorm/README.md

-=fjorm - Fast Java Object Relationship Mapping=
+#fjorm - Fast Java Object Relationship Mapping

 Performance testing of Hibernate (and many other available tools like JDO) suggests that Hibernate applications might be orders of magnitude slower than plain JDBC applications. polepos.org tests suggested in 2013 that Hibernate/MySQL, for example, is around 250% slower than MySQL/JDBC in their complex concurrency test [http://polepos.sourceforge.net/results/PolePositionClientServer.pdf (reference)].